auth0/docs/articles/quickstart/spa/vuejs/interactive.md

 Auth0 allows you to add authentication to almost any application type.
 This guide demonstrates how to integrate Auth0, add authentication, and display user profile information in any Vue application using the Auth0 Vue SDK.

 ::: warning
 This quickstart is designed for using [Auth0 Vue](https://github.com/auth0/auth0-vue) with Vue 3 applications.
-If you are using Vue 2, please check out the [Vue 2 Tutorial with Auth0 SPA SDK](https://github.com/auth0/auth0-vue/blob/main/tutorial/vue2-login.md) instead.
+If you are using Vue 2, please check out the [Vue 2 Tutorial with Auth0 SPA SDK](https://github.com/auth0/auth0-vue/blob/main/tutorial/vue2-login.md) instead, or visit the [Vue.js Authentication 2 By Example](https://developer.auth0.com/resources/guides/spa/vue/basic-authentication/v2-javascript) guide.
 :::

 To use this quickstart, you will need: